brianglass/anastasis/files/thursday_matins5.md

 The One, who by the abundance of goodness made flesh poor, enriched you who had become poor for him, glorious Apostles, as you enlighten the ends of the earth by divine and sacred knowledge.

 I was wounded by the poisoned bite of the serpent and I have gained a wounded heart.
-Therefore I cry out to you, O Christ, who was wounded for me, Â‘At the prayers of your Apostles, I pray, heal me and save me!Â’
+Therefore I cry out to you, O Christ, who was wounded for me, ‘At the prayers of your Apostles, I pray, heal me and save me!’

-In the net of your intercessions, All-blest Apostles, draw me up from the deep of the enemyÂ’s evil, the tempest of thoughts and soul-slaying passions, and bring me, saved, to the God of all things.
+In the net of your intercessions, All-blest Apostles, draw me up from the deep of the enemy’s evil, the tempest of thoughts and soul-slaying passions, and bring me, saved, to the God of all things.

 ****